Women in Ancient Greece: Status, Depictions, Laws

 Women in Ancient Greek Drama

-Aristophanes wrote in “Chorus of The Women” (c.
-420 B.C.): “Come now, if we are an evil, why do you marry us, if indeed we are really an evil, and forbid any of us either to go out, or to be caught peeping out, but wish to guard the evil thing with so great diligence?
+In “Chorus of The Women” (c.
+420 B.C.), Aristophanes wrote i: “Come now, if we are an evil, why do you marry us, if indeed we are really an evil, and forbid any of us either to go out, or to be caught peeping out, but wish to guard the evil thing with so great diligence?
 And if the wife should go out anywhere, and you then discover her to be out of doors, you rage with madness, who ought to offer libations and rejoice, if indeed you really find the evil thing to be gone away from the house and do not find it at home.
 And if we sleep in other peoples' houses, when we play and when we are tired, everyone searches for this evil thing, going round about the beds.
 And if we peep out of a window, everyone seeks to get a sight of the evil thing.
 And if we retire again, being ashamed, so much the more does everyone desire to see the evil thing peep out again.
 So manifestly are we much better than you.
 [Source: Mitchell Carroll, Greek Women, (Philadelphia: Rittenhouse Press, 1908), pp. 96-103, 166-175, 210-212, 224, 250, 256-260]

 Antiphanes wrote in “Women” (c.
 300 B.C.): “What! when you court concealment, will you tell the matter to a woman?
 Just as well tell all the criers in the public squares!
 'Tis hard to say which of them louder blares.
 Great Zeus, may I perish, if I ever spoke against woman, the most precious of all acquisitions.
 For if Medea was an objectionable person, surely Penelope was an excellent creature.
 Does anyone abuse Clytemnestra?
 I oppose the admirable Alkestis.
 But perhaps someone may abuse Phaidra; then I say, by Zeus! what a capital person was . . .
 Oh, dear! the catalogue of good women is already exhausted.”